 - A. Stormwater runoff shall be calculated in accordance with the following: - 1.
-The design engineer shall calculate runoff using the following method:
+The design engineer shall calculate runoff using one of the following methods: - i.
 The USDA Natural Resources Conservation Service (NRCS) methodology, including the NRCS Runoff Equation and Dimensionless Unit Hydrograph, as described in Chapters 7, 9, 10, 15 and 16 Part 630, Hydrology National Engineering Handbook, incorporated herein by reference as amended and supplemented.
-This methodology is additionally described in Technical Release 55 - Urban Hydrology for Small Watersheds (TR-55), dated June 1986, incorporated herein by reference as amended and supplemented.
+This methodology is additionally described in Technical Release 55 Urban Hydrology for Small Watersheds (TR-55), dated June 1986, incorporated herein by reference as amended and supplemented.
 Information regarding the methodology is available from the Natural Resources Conservation Service website at: